CodeTegrity/Sams.no/README.md

-This website showcasing webdesign companies and their work.
+This website is showcasing webdesign companies and their work.
 (To be completed)

 Highlight features: